JdeRobot/RoboticsApplicationManager/docs/dummy_RAM_client_guide.md

    docker run --rm -it -p 7164:7164 -p 6080:6080 -p 1108:1108 -p 7163:7163 jderobot/robotics-backend
    ```

-3. Navigate to the cloned RAM repository and run the dummy client file:
+3. Navigate to the test directory in the cloned RAM repository and run the dummy client file:
    ```
-   cd RoboticsApplicationManager/
+   cd RoboticsApplicationManager/test/
    python3 dummyclient.py
    ```